guyleonard/orthomcl_tools/README.md

 # orthomcl_tools
-A couple of tools I find indispensable for post orthomcl down-stream analysis.
+A couple of tools I made for post orthoMCL/orthAgogue down-stream analysis.
+The first tool computes a set of CSV files with presence/absence or 'count' information relating to your orthologue groups and taxa.
+The second tool allows you to take the output of a DOLLOP analysis along with the orthologue groups and plot them to locations on the tree topology as a list and set of alignments for each node.
+The final two scripts allow you to plot this information in a image created in R using ggtree.

 ## orthomcl_groups_analysis.pl